Samm-Art Williams: 1980s

-1990s–present
+1990s–2020s

-Williams wrote and directed the comedy The Dance on Widows' Row, produced by the New Federal Theatre at Manhattan's Harry De Jur Playhouse at Henry Street Settlement from June 25 - July 30, 2000.
+Williams wrote and directed the comedy The Dance on Widows' Row, produced by the New Federal Theatre at Manhattan's Harry De Jur Playhouse at Henry Street Settlement from June 25 to July 30, 2000.

 In 2006, Williams held auditions for his play The Waiting Room, to be performed that spring at the Raleigh Little Theatre's Gaddy-Goodwin Teaching Theatre in Raleigh, North Carolina.

-In 2011, The Black Rep of Saint Louis, Missouri produced the world premier of his play The Montford Point Marine, starring J. Samuel Davis.
+In 2011, The Black Rep of St. Louis, Missouri, produced the world premiere of his play The Montford Point Marine, starring J. Samuel Davis.
 Montford Point was where the first black Marines trained.

-Williams is Artist-in-Residence at North Carolina Central University, where he teaches classes on equity theater and the art of playwriting.
-His producing for television also includes story-editing and script-writing for the CBS television series Frank's Place in 1987–88, ABC-TV's Hangin' with Mr. Cooper, NBC-TV's The Fresh Prince of Bel-Air, the short-lived UPN sitcom series Good News and the Fox TV sitcom series Martin.
+Williams was Artist-in-Residence at North Carolina Central University, where he taught classes on equity theater and the art of playwriting.
+His producing for television also included story-editing and script-writing for the CBS television series Frank's Place in 1987–88, ABC-TV's Hangin' with Mr. Cooper, NBC-TV's The Fresh Prince of Bel-Air, the short-lived UPN sitcom series Good News and the Fox TV sitcom series Martin.

+Williams died in Burgaw on May 13, 2024, at the age of 78.